What are pocket gophers?

 How do I get rid of pocket gophers?

 Partner with a trusted pest control expert to control pocket gophers.
-At All Clear Pest Control, we offer family-friendly and eco-friendly residential and commercial pest control services to quickly resolve your Arizona property’s pocket gopher problem.
+At All Clear Pest Control, we offer family-friendly and eco-friendly residential and commercial pest control services to resolve your Arizona property’s pocket gopher problem quickly.
 Our trained technicians provide the inspection, treatment, and preventative services needed to eliminate pocket gophers and to stop their return.
-For a free estimate, or to learn more about our pocket gopher control services, reach out to us!
+For a free estimate or to learn more about our pocket gopher control services, reach out to us!

 How can I prevent pocket gophers in the future?

 Preventing problems with ground-dwelling pocket gophers is difficult because they live, breed, and feed outdoors.
 The best solution to a pocket gopher infestation is fast action.
 The moment you see a horseshoe-shaped mound of dirt on your lawn, contact a pest professional.
 At All Clear Pest Control, we will quickly come to your aid, identify the intruder, and provide the services needed to get rid of these pests and preserve your lawn!